 Community Property States for Life Insurance

-As of June 2021, there are 9 true community property states.
+There are 9 true community property states.
 Those states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 What Happens To Life Insurance In A Community Property State?

 In community property states, life insurance policies are technically owned by both spouses in many cases.
 Several factors affect this, but one of the primary factors is what type of life insurance policy it is.

 - Type Of Life Insurance Policy

 For term life insurance, the entire policy and its benefits are considered community property.
 This means the surviving spouse would have the right to fifty percent of the benefits, even if they aren’t the named beneficiary.
 The other half of the payout would go to the named beneficiary.

 If it’s permanent life insurance, such as a whole or universal life insurance policy, the benefit would be prorated when the insured passes away.
 The amount the surviving spouse is entitled to depends on how much the insured spent on the policy while they were married, and it would be prorated accordingly.